Zuricho/FoldCraft/README.md

 # FoldCraft

-Inplementation of AlphaFold in independent modules
+Note: this project is **WORK IN PROGRESS**.

+Implementation of AlphaFold in independent modules.
+AlphaFold became a sandbox in FoldCraft, and you can play with it as you wish.

 ## Installation
 Using conda